xieyuheng/fidb-zero/docs/manual/01-data-table.md

   belong to the corresponding directory.

-  For example, a user _has many_ projects, then each user has a `projects` subdirectory.
+  For example, a user _has many_ projects, thus each user has a `projects` subdirectory.

   The pattern of directories will be: